Dzegheim/OutputManager/README.md

 A library for output managing in a form resembling that of python's `print()`, with support for column and row-by-row formatting.

 # Usage
 Clone the library and use it.
 For documentation see [here](https://dzegheim.github.io/OutputManager/html/index.html).
-The most simple usage is simply creating an object and using it to print stuff
+The most simple usage is simply creating an object and using it to print stuff.
 **Example:**
 ```.cpp
 #include "OutputManager.h"